xmidt-org/ears/docs/userguide/debug.md

 There are some useful techniques available to you for developing, testing and debugging routes in EARS.
 Often times you can debug a route by either replacing sender and receiver plugins with debug plugins or by adding special filter plugins, such as the log filter, to gain more visibility into how the route operates on a particular event payload.
-In other situations it is helpful to temporarily creare a helper route that can be removed once testing is complete.
+In other situations it is helpful to temporarily create a helper route that can be removed once testing is complete.
+Finally, there is a convenience REST API to inject test events into existing routes.

 The tools EARS offers for this purpose are: